vllm-project/vllm/docs/source/models/vlm.rst

         export VLLM_IMAGE_FETCH_TIMEOUT=<timeout>

 .. note::
-    There is no need to format the prompt in the API request when since it will be handled by the server.
+    There is no need to format the prompt in the API request since it will be handled by the server.